kubeflow/internal-acls/README.md

 Currently after modifying org.yaml, pytest should be manually run in github-orgs directory to verify the change.
 This test will be run automatically in a future change.

+## Setting Up GAM to run `sync_groups.sh`

+1. You need a `xxxx@kubeflow.org` email address and you must be an admin in kubeflow.org gsuite.
+Ask an existing admin to invite you and give you permissions.
+1. Follow instructions in https://github.com/jay0lee/GAM/wiki to set up the GAM CLI tool.
+1. You can now run `sync_groups.sh`.